-FORM 10 · -Q ------------- ------------- ----
+FORM 10 - -Q ------------- ------------- ----

-FURIVI 10-Q X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITY 1934 IES EXCHANGE ACT OF For the quarterly period ended March 31, 2011 or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURIT 1934 IES EXCHANGE ACT OF For the transition period from to .
-Commission File Number 000-50658 Marchex, Inc. (Exact name of Registrant as specified in its charter) (State or other jurisdiction of 2194038 S. Employer ification No.) 520 Pike Street, Suite 2000 Seattle, Washington 98101 (Address of principal executive offices) Registrant's telephone number, including area code: (206) 331-3300 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of 4 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and direments for the past 90 days.
-Yes $\boxtimes$ No $\square$ f Indicate by check mark whether the registrant has submitted electronically and posted on its Corporate Web site, it esubmitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter part and post such files).
-Yes $\Box$ No $\Box$ defi Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filentiions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange See Larg ge accelerated filer Accelerated filer X Non n-accelerated filer $\Box$ (Do not check if a smaller reporting company) Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ Indicate the number of shares outstanding of each of the issuer's classes of common stock as of the latest practical ole date.
-Class Outstanding at May 9, 2011 Class A common stock, par value \$.01 per share Class B common stock, par value \$.01 per share 9,991,882 27,163,358
+FORM 10-Q X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2011 or .
+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to .
+Commission File Number 000-50658 Marchex, Inc. (Exact name of Registrant as specified in its charter) Delaware 35-2194038 (State or other jurisdiction of incorporation or organization) Identification No.) 520 Pike Street, Suite 2000 Seattle, Washington 98101 (Address of principal executive offices) Registrant's telephone number, including area code: (206) 331-3300 duri cate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities and Exchange Act of 1934 ng the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing irements for the past 90 days.
+Yes No Indicate by check mark whether the registrant has submitted electronically and posted on its Corporate Web site, if any, every Interactive Data File require submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to nit and post such files).
+Yes 🗵 No 🗆 defi Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See nitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one) ž Larg ge accelerated filer X Non -accelerated filer (Do not check if a smaller reporting company) Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \Box No \boxtimes Indicate the number of shares outstanding of each of the issuer's classes of common stock as of the latest practicable date.
+Class A common stock, par value \$.01 per shareOutstanding at August 3, 2011Class B common stock, par value \$.01 per share9,811,882Class B common stock, par value \$.01 per share27,093,401